|

 (Please do not

-(Dead Easy trials usually have two routes, a VERY easy route, for
+(Remember that at our Dead Easy trials we usually have two routes, a

-absolute beginners and a slightly harder, more technical route).
+VERY easy route, for absolute beginners and a harder, more technical route).

 We are always very grateful if you bring a friend or family member

-along who would be willing to observe, not only that, you get a
+along who would be willing to observe, Don't worry if they have

-trial before, we can show them the ropes and explain the rules!
+never even been to a trial before, we can show them the ropes and

 |